jaryncolbert/jaryncolbert_hugo/content/about.md

 Intelligence Community's [data exchange specifications](https://www.dni.gov/index.php/who-we-are/organizations/enterprise-capacity/ic-cio/ic-cio-related-menus/ic-cio-related-links/ic-technical-specifications), which define a set of common transport formats that aim to help disparate agencies receive, validate, transform, and manage data from around the Community.

-Wanting to expand my skillset, I joined the
+Wanting to expand my skill set, I joined the
 Recurse Center's Spring 1 2019 batch, where I will spend twelve weeks exploring new technologies, honing my skills, and meeting incredibly talented developers from a variety of backgrounds.